partlycrazy/govtech-ukhackathon/pages/timeline.md

 <!-- # based on whatever was in the Govtech Whatsapp chat -->
 <!-- Table (for now)
+have to figure out how to make a nice table in Isomer

 | Fri 18 June | ?       | Hackathon Begins                                   |
 |-------------|---------|----------------------------------------------------|
 | Sun 20 June | 2359    | Submission of prototype                            |